Deep-dsp/commerceTest/README.md

-# Application From - Practice
+# Application From - Northern Challenge

 ## Build with
 * **HTML5**